 Dual-credit courses in a Charleston Regional Youth Apprenticeship may be used to satisfy high school graduation requirements, position students to apply for employment opportunities and earn industry recognized certificates, as well as lead to post-secondary education options.
-Charleston Regional Youth Apprenticeships are open to all interested high school students who meet the eligibility requirements.
+Charleston Regional Youth Apprenticeships are open to all interested high school students in the tri-county area who meet the eligibility requirements.
 Youth Apprenticeships offer qualified high school students opportunities to get paid to learn.

 Two-year apprenticeship opportunities are available in the following areas: